MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer programmer was a woman?
-Ada Lovelace, an English mathematician, worked on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine.
-In her notes, she detailed an algorithm intended to be processed by the machine, making her the world's first computer programmer.
-All this happened in the mid-1800s, years before the first actual computer was even built!
+Did you know that the first programmer in the world was a woman?
+Ada Lovelace, daughter of the poet Lord Byron, is recognized as the first programmer.
+She worked on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine.
+Despite being of the 19th century, her notes on the engine include what is recognized as the first published algorithm intended for processing on a computer.
+Now that's a fun and historical fact about programming!